 Dr. Hofmann co-founded Grand Rounds with the goal of ensuring that access to state-of-the-art care is available to everyone, not just the rich and privileged.
 He is Chief of Interventional Radiology at Stanford Hospital and a Professor of Radiology at the Stanford School of Medicine.
 A nationally recognized deep venous thrombosis (DVT) expert, Dr. Hofmann has published over 100 articles on acute and chronic DVT, peripheral arterial disease, and interventional oncology.
 Dr. Hofmann has a BS in Engineering & Biology from University of Illinois and an MD from Ohio State University College of Medicine, and he did his residency at Johns Hopkins where he was Chief Resident.

-Evan is responsible for overseeing all aspects of Product and Customer Experience at Grand Rounds.
+Evan oversees Platform Operations and Service Delivery at Grand Rounds.
 Prior to Grand Rounds, Evan was Head of Enterprise Products at Castlight Health, a pioneer in healthcare pricing transparency.
 Prior to Castlight, Evan held executive roles with Harvard Business School, investment firms Founder Collective and Berkshire Partners, and consultancy Bain & Company.
 Evan holds a BA in Computer Science from Dartmouth and an MBA from Harvard.

 David is responsible for all things related to security, privacy, and public policy at Grand Rounds.
 David is the former General Counsel and Chief Privacy Officer of Reputation.com, and also served as a transactional and privacy attorney at the Los Angeles firm Munger, Tolles & Olson LLP.
 He has spoken nationally on Internet and consumer privacy in forums such as the CBS Early Show, ABA’s 2012 National Conference on Technology, and Booz Allen’s Identity Technology conference.
 He graduated cum laude from Yale University and Stanford Law School, and clerked for the Hons.
 Chief Judge Alex Kozinski of the Ninth Circuit as well as Justice Scalia of the Supreme Court.